 Transfer of Information to the United States and Other Countries

 We are headquartered in the United States.
-When you visit our websites or provide your personal information to us, you consent to the transfer of your information to the United States and other countries where we or our service providers may process your information.
+When you visit our website or provide your personal information to us, you consent to the transfer of your information to the United States and other countries where we or our service providers may process your information.
 We will take steps to ensure that your personal information receives an adequate level of protection in the jurisdictions in which we process it.

 Most web browsers are set to accept cookies by default.
 If you prefer, you can usually adjust your browser settings to remove or reject browser cookies.
 Please note that removing or rejecting cookies could affect the availability and functionality of our Services.